 This traditional superset combines two of the most effective compound moves for your lower body.
 While deadlifts work your backside (glutes and hamstrings), front squats target your muscles in the front of your legs (your quads), so you can power through reps without petering out.
 "When one muscle contracts, the opposing muscle will have time to relax," Ogden says.

 - Set a kettlebell between your feet or position a barbell so that it rests just over your shoelaces.

 - Keeping your shoulders down (away from ears) and back, send your butt and hips back (as if you're trying to shut your car door behind you) while maintaining a flat back.

-- Feel your hamstrings lengthen as you slightly bend your knees, then drive through your feet and lift the weight.
+- Feel your hamstrings lengthen as you slightly bend your knees, then drive through your feet, sitting back into your heels to lift the weight.

 - Stand up straight, squeezing your butt at the top, then lower the weight back to the start.

 - Hold two dumbbells or a barbell in front of your shoulders.

 - Keeping your chest up, set your hips back as if you're sitting into a chair.